 The Introduction Section is followed by the Overview Section.
-This section contains four summaries that cover the adopted budget document as a whole (Overview Summary), major revenues, major expenditures, and debt obligations.
-These summaries will provide information on the adopted amounts for 2023 and 2024, as well as trends and future projections.
+This section contains four summaries that cover the proposed the budget document as a whole (Overview Summary), major revenues, major expenditures, and debt obligations.
+These summaries will provide information and on the proposed amounts for 2023 and 2024 as well as trends and future projections.

 The heart of the MPS can be found in the Fund Section.
-This section provides various presentations of the adopted amounts for 2023 and 2024, as well as, actual information for calendar years 2019 through 2022 and projections for years 2025 through 2027.
+This section provides various presentations of the proposed amounts for 2023 and 2024, as well as, actual information for calendar years 2019 through 2021, amended/projected budget amounts for 2022, and projections for years 2025 through 2027.
 The projections are intended to provide the long term planning perspective needed to properly evaluate funding and allocation decisions for future years.

 To completely understand this section of the MPS, you will first need to understand the City's basis of accounting (described later in this section) and the concept of fund accounting.
 In short, the financial activity of the City is undertaken in accounting entities called funds.
 The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund balance, revenues, and expenditures.
-This concept is described in more detail in the Overview Section.
+This concept will be discussed further in the Overview Section.

 The Fund Section begins with two presentations of the City's Comprehensive Listing of Funds, one by fund type and the other by operation.
 The listings of funds are followed by two presentations of the City's consolidated financial information.
 Though it will be discussed later in this document, it is important to note that regardless of how the consolidated financial information is presented, it is not considered appropriate for governmental accounting purposes.
 The fund type presentation is formatted in a traditional operating statement format and displays nine years of financial information.
 The operation presentation consolidates the financial information for 2023 and allocates the revenue and expenditures between the categories of operations and capital to show each category's level of sufficiency (2024 will be presented in this format in the biennial update).
-The different types of funds and operations are described in more detail in the Overview Section.
+The different types of funds and operations will be discussed further in the Overview Section.